 Having studied directing and cinematography at Berlin’s German Film and Television Academy, Florian Hoffmeister quickly established himself as a distinct, versatile voice working internationally in a variety of genres and formats.

-In 2012 / 2013 he became the first cinematographer to win an EMMY, a BAFTA, as well as the prestigious ASC Award with the same program: his work on the TV mini series GREAT EXPECTATIONS, directed by Brian Kirk.
-In 2014 he was chosen one of Variety’s 10 Cinematographers to Watch.
+In 2012 / 2013, he became the first cinematographer to win an EMMY, a BAFTA, as well as the prestigious ASC Award with the same program: his work on the TV mini-series GREAT EXPECTATIONS, directed by Brian Kirk.
+In 2014, he was chosen as one of Variety´s 10 Cinematographers to Watch.